 In 1612, in Lancastershire, north England, a nine-year-old girl called Jennet Device stood on the table in a courtroom and condemned her entire family for witchcraft.
 Her testimony led to ten people being hanged as witches: the entire Device family, as well as others in the village.

 Twenty-two years later, a young boy called Edmund Robertson told a story of a mysterious encounter with witches, and with the help of his father picked out thirty people living nearby that he said had been present.
 All were arrested — Jennet Device among them.
 They were all tried for witchcraft, but this time they were acquitted.

 Jennet Device (Deh-viss) is the subject of a 2011 documentary by poet Simon Armitage.
-It reminds me of the schmying surrealism of John Cooper Clarke’s documentary on Confessions of an Opium Eater, but what makes it even more surreal is the animations.
+It reminds me of the schmying surrealism of John Cooper Clarke’s documentary on Confessions of an Opium Eater, but what makes it even stranger is the animations.